qbead/qbeadWebsite/content/book/progpatterns.md

 like many human languages share ideas like the distinction between a noun and a verb, or the difference between a word and a sentence.
 We will describe the most important such patterns in this chapter.
-We will use a very popular older language that runs well on limited hardware like the SpinWheel's micro controller.
+We will use a very popular older language that runs well on limited hardware like the SpinWheel's microcontroller.
 The name of the language is `C++`.

 # Variables